Djara2/Sealight-Markdown/data.md

 Originally, if you wrote \\\_ you would have seen it just like that, but now it will correct the escape characters to just \_ .
 It is the same deal for writing \\\* as well, which will now appear as just \*.

 You can also now use underscores to initiate italic, bold, and bold italic text.
 For example, writing \_italic\_ will give you _italic_, writing \_\_bold\_\_ will give you __bold__, and writing \_\_\_italic bold\_\_\_ will give you ___italic bold___.

+# September 6th 2023 Improvements

+If you write [toc] as the first line of the file, then a table of contents will be automatically generated.
+As the document is built, all of the headers will be kept track of, and sent to stdout before the real HTML conversion.

+The listings in the table of contents will also be clickable links that will take you to those sections of the page.
+Ironically though, the parser cannot pick up on other Markdown links (yet).

+Subheaders will be indented in the table of contents accordingly.